 Reduce, Defending Against and Treating Dog Attacks

-Joggers, cyclists, and others on foot are always at risk for a dog assault.
-Here below, attorney Michael Ehline explains how consumers can stay safe from dog mauling.
+[Content Updated Feb 7, 2021] - Joggers, cyclists, and others on foot are always at risk for a dog assault.
+Attorney Michael Ehline explains everything consumers must know to stay safe from dog mauling.

 Table of Contents: